cormachogan/dsm-consumption-api-samples/README.md

 2. dev-team-ns.yaml: This file create a namespace on the TKGs workload cluster with appropriate DSM info to enable a database to be created

 3. pg-by-k8s.yaml: This file contains a manifest which provisions a PostgreSQL database on DSM

+4. get-connection-string.sh: Returns the psql connection string to connect to the provisioned PostgreSQL database